huggingface/transformers/examples/README.md

 Based on the script [`run_squad.py`](https://github.com/huggingface/transformers/blob/master/examples/run_squad.py).

-#### Fine-tuning on SQuAD
+#### Fine-tuning BERT on SQuAD

-This example code fine-tunes BERT on the SQuAD dataset.
+This example code fine-tunes BERT on the SQuAD v1.1 dataset.
 It runs in 24 min (with BERT-base) or 68 min (with BERT-large) on a single tesla V100 16GB.
 The data for SQuAD can be downloaded with the following links and should be saved in a
 $SQUAD_DIR directory.